 There weren’t many people there so it was easy to get a sun lounger.
-We went in the Quiet Cove Pool and had it completely to ourselves.
+We went to the Quiet Cove Pool and had it completely to ourselves.
 Luxury.
-It was a perfect temperature and we spent a long time in there just relaxing and enjoying being on the ship.
+It was a perfect temperature and we spent a long time there just relaxing and enjoying being on the ship.

 Disney Wonder Guest Assembly Drill

 We went back to the stateroom at about 3.45 as I knew we had to go to the Guest Assembly Drill.
 We were fortunate and had the drill in Animator’s Palate restaurant.

 It’s always nicer to sit down, rather than have to stand on a crowded deck in the sun!
 Also, it is great now that you do not have to take your life jacket to the drill.
 It was a simple walk down the back stairs (which are not normally accessible from Deck 6 to 4) to get to Animators Palate.

 I have been to many drills on Disney ships and others.
 To be honest this one didn’t seem the best organized – even compared to the last one I attended in Animator’s Palate.

 They have a number of different muster groups in the restaurant and you all had to go to your own area.
 No one seemed to explain that you needed to stand in line and give your Key to the World to the Cast Member.
 Fortunately, I have done this many times before, but I think if I hadn’t it would have been confusing.

 There were general announcements over loud-speaker, but individual ones were done by each group team leader.
 This meant that you heard the same thing a number of times.
 I am not sure why they had the individual Cast Members giving the instructions as it was just more confusing.